JoaoAccorsi/Elasticity-AWS-EC2/README.md

 ## 4. Create the Auto Scale Plan

-The AWS Auto Scaling Plan defines how AWS will deal one a certain pre-configured parameter is reached. <br /> For example, raise one more instance once the CPU consumption reach 80%.
+The AWS Auto Scaling Plan defines how AWS will deal one a certain pre-configured parameter is reached. <br /> For example, raise one more instance once the CPU consumption reaches 80%.

 ✅ In the AWS top search bar, choose AWS Auto Scaling. <br />
 ✅ Choose EC2 Auto Scaling Groups. <br />